wanhy13/cse438-project4/README.txt

 Project 4 Haiyu Wan 458812

-â€¢ (10 points) User can login/logout, and login information is stored using Firebase
+• (10 points) User can login/logout, and login information is stored using Firebase

-â€¢ (20 points) On login, there is a map of the current area which displays pins corresponding to photos
+• (20 points) On login, there is a map of the current area which displays pins corresponding to photos

-â€¢ (10 points) Logged in userâ€™s posts are differentiated in a very clear way
+• (10 points) Logged in user’s posts are differentiated in a very clear way

 (15 points) Clicking on a pin opens a new fragment/activity with the posters username, the date/location the photo was taken, and the photo itself